masaeedu/monadoptics/README.md

   spelunk :: (Functor s, Functor t, Functor a, Functor b) => (s ~> OnionList a b t) -> (p a b -> p s t)
 ```

 And FINALLY we come to the point.
-Just as in "ground floor" profunctors we have traversals to generalize the `traverse` operation of traversable containers, in our monad optics library we have descents to generalize `descend`:
+Just as in "ground floor" profunctor optics we have traversals to generalize the `traverse` operation of traversable containers, in our monad optics library we have descents to generalize `descend`:

 ```hs
 type Descent s t a b = forall p.
 Descending p => p a b -> p s t